samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 3
 ```

-Notice that the length of each `Point` tuples varies by the number of elements the tuple has.
-The `length` property of a tuple with optional elements is the "union of the numeric literal types representing the possible lengths" as states in the [TypeScript release](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html).
+Notice that the length of each of the `Point` tuples varies by the number of elements the tuple has.
+The `length` property of a tuple with optional elements is the "union of the numeric literal types representing the possible lengths" as stated in the [TypeScript release](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html).

 The type of the length property in the `Point` tuple type `[number, number?, number?]` is `1 | 2 | 3`.

 As a rule, if we need to list multiple optional elements, they have to be listed with the postfix `?` modifier on its type at the end of the tuple.
-An optional element cannot have required elements to its right but it can have as many optional elements as desired.
+An optional element cannot have required elements to its right but it can have as many optional elements as desired instead.

 The following code would result in an error: